Blue Bag Recycling

 After Halloween, you can leave your pumpkins at the curb in clear plastic bags one meter from garbage cart or place in your garbage cart on your collection day.

-After the holidays, we also collect real Christmas trees.
+After the holidays (January 9-27, 2023), we also collect real Christmas trees.
 Please ensure all decorations, tinsel and lights are removed from the tree before placing it at your curb.
 Trees must be cut down to lengths of four feet or less for curbside collection to ensure they will fit in collection trucks.
-From January 10 to January 28, 2022 please place your tree one metre from your garbage cart at 7 a.m. on your collection day.
+Please place your tree one metre from your garbage cart at 7 a.m. on your collection day.

 Artificial trees are not accepted for curbside collection but can be brought to the Landfill.